MonashSmartStructures/ospgrillage/_sources/rst/Examples.rst.txt

 The following example shows how to extract bending moments in midspan - the critical location for the defined load cases.

-Extracting only the static loads.
-We can extract moments in global z for each `i` node of grillage member (since `i` node correspond to the nodes in the mid span).
+First for static load cases, we extract moments in global z for each `i` node of grillage member (since `i` node correspond to the nodes in the mid span).

 .. code-block:: python

+    # get list of longitudinal element tags along/near mid_span i.e. 84 to 90 in Figure 1
+    ele_set = list(range(84, 90 + 1))
+    # query
     extracted_bending = results.forces.sel(Loadcase=static_cases_names, Element=ele_set, Component="Mz_i")